-South Cyprus’ sunny weather and lenient fiscal policy towards expats and businesses make it a very attractive destination to move to.
-For foreign retirees Cyprus is especially attractive because of its low taxes on the expats’ pensions.
+Cyprus’ sunny weather and lenient fiscal policy towards expats and businesses make it a very attractive destination to move to.

-The island is renowned for its fabulous beaches, but it also draws people from all over the world with its stunning mountains and little valleys full of vineyards, orange orchards and olive groves.
-Cyprus’s 650 km long splendid coastline has 57 Blue Flag beaches (as awarded by the International Jury in 2014/2015).
+Cyprus is a great place to live, both for families and retirees.
+The island is renowned for its fabulous beaches, but it also draws people from all over the world with its stunning mountains and little valleys full of vineyards, orange orchards, and olive groves.

-The crime rate is very low, and the lifestyle is typically Mediterranean with its slow laidback pace and “enjoy the moment” attitude.
-Fruit, veg, fish and various seafood can be bought fresh all year round.
-Colourful and inexpensive fruit & veg markets are dotted everywhere.
+The lifestyle is typically Mediterranean with its slow, laidback pace and “enjoy the moment” attitude.
+Fruit, veg, fish, and various seafood can be bought fresh all year round.
+Colorful and inexpensive fruit and veg markets are dotted everywhere.